History of MrBeast in Timeline

 By 2018, Donaldson had given out $1 million through his stunts, earning him the title "YouTube's biggest philanthropist".

-March 2019: Battle Royale Competition
+March 2019: Real-Life Battle Royale Competition

-October 2019: Matt Turner Releases Deleted Twitter Thread
+October 2019: Matt Turner Publicizes Allegations

 October 25, 2019: Announcement of #TeamTrees Fundraising Challenge

-On October 25, 2019, Donaldson and Mark Rober announced #TeamTrees, a YouTube fundraising challenge aiming to raise $20 million for the Arbor Day Foundation by January 1, 2020, to plant trees.
+On October 25, 2019, Donaldson and Mark Rober announced #TeamTrees, a YouTube fundraising challenge to raise $20 million for the Arbor Day Foundation by January 1, 2020, to plant trees.

-November 23, 2019: Counterfeit Money Accusation
+November 23, 2019: Counterfeit Money Accusations

-January 1, 2020: #TeamTrees Goal
+January 1, 2020: #TeamTrees Fundraising Goal Deadline

 April 2020: Rock, Paper, Scissors Competition Stream